Olluo/geometry-clipmaps-demo/README.md

 Creating large scale, realistic terrains for VFX is both a time and resource heavy task, with the need for many departments to iterate and adapt a design to suit the desired use.

-This tool can *(will be able to)* be used by a user to build, sculpt, texture, interact, modify and iterate existing terrain geometry without the need of a fullscale team.
+This tool can *(will be able to)* be used by a user to build, sculpt, texture, interact, modify and iterate existing terrain geometry without the need of a full-scale team.
 The tool is *(will be)* fully interactive and allows the user to modify lots of terrain properties and also offers brush tools to either dig (adding holes, rivers, caves, or road tunnels) or add terrain (mountains, hills, buildings, or vegetation).

 Once a terrain has been created, it can be *(will be)* saved to an either OBJ, FBX or USD file and can be loaded into Maya.